ankitsaini345/InventoryManagement/README.md

 ## Todo

  Cancelled Product list
  last 30 days products/transactions by default and option to show all product bill remainder

+## Enhancements
- convert angular forms, add validation
+ convert to angular reactive forms, add validation add route resolver and animation

  ## Test
  s.no. in table